 Please note, that it is very important that the floor surface is a 100 % saturated with oil before lacquering.
-If not, there is a risk of discoloration and especially oak may need extra oil.
+If not, there is a risk of discoloration.

-Because of the tannic acid content in oak an extra layer of oil is recommended.
-Apply as described under "Finishing with Rustic Oil”.
+- Especially about oak: The tannic acid content in this wood species needs extra attention.
+Therefore, a third layer of oil must be applied before lacquering.
+Method as described under "Finishing with Rustic Oil”.

 - When the oil is dry, screen with a green pad.